 8. Will a very heavy sleeper get enough support from Vantto mattresses?

 Marcus felt supported on both, with a stronger preference for the firmer 10-inch.
-If you’re well above the mid-200s and need a truly heavy-duty build, you may want a mattress specifically designed for higher weights.
+If you are well above the mid-200s and need a true heavy-duty build, these are probably not the first models to target.

 9. How do Vantto mattresses compare with all-foam beds in a box?

-Compared with many budget all-foam beds, these hybrids felt more stable under hips and lower back because of the coil unit.
-You still get some contour from the foam layers, but the overall feel is less “sinky” than a slow memory-foam-only mattress.
+Compared with many budget all-foam beds in a box, these hybrids felt steadier under the hips and lower back because of the coil unit.
+You still get contour from the foam layers, but the overall feel is less sinky than a slow all-foam design.

 10. Which Vantto mattress gives the best value for money?